Alhuck/invoicingSystem/README.md

     - created classes and resolver and graphql schema, trying to make a mutation call to graphql backend of mutation resolver -- DONE
       5.3. creating the other entity references inside the invoice entity -- DONE
-    - understand the working of event listeners in cascade save implementation -- WIP 5.4 Integrating the UI data with the backend API -- WIP 5.5 Cascade delete on child documents while deleting parent document
+    - understand the working of event listeners in cascade save implementation -- DONE 5.4 Integrating the UI data with the backend API -- WIP 5.5 Cascade delete on child documents while deleting parent document